Looking for things to do in Minca, where to stay or even how to get to the mountainside wonderland? You've come to the right place - read on....

 If you don't have the fitness or desire to walk up here, then there are plenty of moto-taxis leaving from town.

 What do you need?
-Lots of water, camera, suncream, good footwear and some money for any food or drink at Casa Elemento.
+Lots of water (we never hike without our reusable water bottles), camera, suncream, good footwear and some money for any food or drink at Casa Elemento.

 #2 get your twitch on